digital-craftsman-de/cqs-routing/UPGRADE.md

 ## From 0.9.* to 0.10.0

-### Moved validation from `RoutePaylaod` to `RouteParameters` and removed `RoutePayload::generate`
+### Moved route parameter validation to `RouteBuilder` and made it mandatory

-Using the `RouteBuilder` is now **highly recommended**.
-There is no breaking change if you're already using it.
+Using the `RouteBuilder` is now **mandatory**.
+The validation has been moved to `addCommandRoute` and `addQueryRoute`.
+The `RouteParameters` have been removed in favor of parameters directly for the functions.

-When not using it, you have to replace your usages of `RoutePayload::generate` (which has been removed) with `RoutePayload::generatePayloadFromRouteParameters`.
+When not using it yet, you have to replace your usages of `RoutePayload::generate` (which has been removed) with the `RouteBuilder` functions.

 Before: